mike99mac/zvm-tools/README.md

     | LOCATE   EXEC    | search for files on all CMS disks and SFS's     |
     |          EXEC    |                                                 |
     +------------------+-------------------------------------------------+

+#### Updates to existing EXECs

+- Get regular expressions working in GREP EXEC
+- Add REXX to WHICH EXEC

 ## REXX EXECs